samcarrington/code-style/content/en/css.md

 The ruleset [defined by Airbnb][airbnb-css] for their CSS is the best one-stop set of rules and should be followed in projects for Analogfolk.

+Consider the implementation of prettier, and/or stylelint in your project as a way to enforce a consistent style.

 ### Formatting & Syntax

 - Use **two spaces** for indentation